Mark-Borzov/Freelancer/README.md

 # Freelancer
-Layout Of the Designer's Portfolio Landing Page
+Layout Of The Designer's Portfolio Landing Page